roy-regev/playstore-polling/README.md

 ---

 **TODO**: Implement 100% of Swagger, some validations for each route (what happens if I send a badly formatted URL?), a smarter configuration system (using maybe default.json/per environement setting JSON and the ability to edit any key).
-I will note a disclaimer that I just started my degree last week so I am very busy, and thus maybe this isn't the most efficient or clean code.
-I put in about two days into this because I had to learn a lot of things, and so due to time contraints this is really the best I could do.
-Hope you will apprecaite it! :)

-## Cloud deployment:

-How would I deploy this on the cloud?
-I would create a Docker image, including the relevant dependency which is really just NodeJS.
-Then, I would deploy the image on some cloud based platform, like Kubernetes, and I guess that is the general idea.
-I also like the idea, because right now I'm using node-cache for my cache, but what if I decide to use Redis?
-What if I want to save my images in some DB?
-Adding those dependencies would be very easy to maintain and deploy with Docker!